 Since 2004, NZXT has been bringing all kinds of unique and innovative case accessories, cases, and CPU coolers to the enthusiast/gamer markets.
 One such case accessory of course is case lighting, which is probably one of the easiest ways to give your windowed case a brand new look.

 This is why today, we’re going to be taking a look at NZXT’s latest case lighting kit, the NZXT HUE.
 The HUE, unlike most LED lighting kits on the market, is a fully customizable RGB (Red Green Blue) LED light strip.
-Because the HUE uses LEDs to produce lighting, it allows the HUE run cool and be very power efficient while still being able [...]
+Because the HUE uses LEDs to produce lighting, it allows the HUE run cool and be very power efficient while still being able to pump [...]

 Being PC enthusiasts, we love to buy huge cases and load them up with tons of fans.
 This is beneficial as more fans typically translate into better airflow and of course, better cooling performance to chill our hot hardware.
 However, with more fans, more cooling, and more airflow, one problem that’s bound to happen is increased noise.
 While a bit of noise is perfectly acceptable when you’re doing something intensive like rendering a video or playing Battlefield 3 with a headset, it can get annoying when you’re trying to appreciate some Beethoven and your PC sounds like a 747 about to taking off.
-To make a PC a bit more [...]
+To make a PC a bit more quiet, [...]